RoboGR00t/PeLATIS/README.md

 ## Usage

-- Add kali linux repos key
+- Add Kali linux repos key

 ```bash
 ./pelatis.sh --key
 ```
 > This step must executed only once.

-- Enabling kali linux repos
+- Enabling Kali linux repos

 ```bash
 ./pelatis.sh --enable
 ```
-- Now you can install any kali linux tool.
-After installing the tools you need disable kali repos.
+- Now you can install any Kali linux tool.
+After installing the tools you need disable the kali repos.

-> **Warning DO NOT upgrade your system while Kali repos are enabled**
+> **Warning DO NOT upgrade your system while the Kali repos are enabled**

-- Disabling kali linux repos
+- Disabling Kali linux repos

 ```bash
 ./pelatis.sh --disable